Yumakuru/Diablo-II-Resurrected-Tracker/README.md

 ONLY OFFLINE USE
+The program should only be started once you're in the character selection screen, and please run it as administrator.
 🛡️ Diablo II: Resurrected Tracker
 A comprehensive tool for tracking kills, runs, and items in Diablo II: Resurrected This project provides a user-friendly way to track your progress in Diablo II: Resurrected – perfect for magic find sessions, boss runs, and item hunting!